-Liquid distributors provide adequate distribution of the liquid onto the packed bed and structured packing.
-To achieve an intensive mass transfer between the phases, liquid should be distributed equally across the column area.
+Liquid distributors are an important component of column internals.
+They provide adequate distribution of the liquid onto the packed bed and structured packing.
+To achieve an intensive mass transfer between the phases, the liquid should be distributed equally across the packed column area.
 It serves to overcome maldistribution and, poor initial distribution can only be compensated to a limited degree by a larger bed height

-An ideal distributor will perform with following characteristics:
+An ideal liquid distributor will perform with the following characteristics:

 - Uniform liquid distribution